lrthomps/lrthomps.github.io/_posts/2021-11-01-how-hard-do-you-climb.md

 The <a href="https://docs.google.com/spreadsheets/u/0/d/1J6d45EqIlIsIqNdi2X-Zl-EGFxf9d9T3R_W55xrpEAs/edit">dataset</a> that I'll use includes many strength metrics, training habits and basic climber attributes[^otherdata].
 I'll focus on bouldering and ask questions like: which metrics are important for bouldering? how balanced should a strength profile be? what progression of strength is most common in going from V-low to V-med to V-hi?

+[^otherdata]: Other datasets exist, most notably the scrapped submissions from 8a.nu <a href="https://www.kaggle.com/dcohen21/8anu-climbing-logbook">downloadable</a> from kaggle.  <a href="https://latticetraining.com">Lattice Training</a> released an interesting finger strength vs V grade that we'll compare with.

+## About the Climbers in the Dataset

+The climbers surveyed include 80 women and 514 men.
+The women are on average lighter (58kg / 72kg), shorter (165cm /  179cm), have a shorter ape index by more than 1cm, have been climbing 4 months less, climb 15min less per week, train 20min less per week, are weaker in all measures except they can hold an L-sit longer (45s / 35s); they climb 1-2 V grades lower but their hardest grade is closer to the grade they can send 90-100% of the time.
+Higher V grade climbers are more likely to climb outside (nearly everyone in this dataset climbs inside).

 Megan, better known as <a href="https://www.instagram.com/fearlesstofu/">@fearlesstofu</a> in social media, kindly submitted her survey responses as well as those of a strong climbing friend, Nelson <a href="https://www.instagram.com/aloeveraelephant/">@aloeveraelephant</a>[^seethemclimb].
 I'll see how typical we all are and try to assess our relative strengths and weaknesses (we're nicely spread out in max V grade which makes for especially aesthetic plots!)
 Then, based on my findings (and taking into what I've learned in all my covid reading), I'll present a practical training assessment including strenth targets and ratios (aka, my winter plans).

-[^otherdata]: Other datasets exist, most notably the scrapped submissions from 8a.nu <a href="https://www.kaggle.com/dcohen21/8anu-climbing-logbook">downloadable</a> from kaggle.  <a href="https://latticetraining.com">Lattice Training</a> released an interesting finger strength vs V grade that we'll compare with.

 [^seethemclimb]: To see them climb, I highly recommend <a href="https://www.youtube.com/c/FearlessTofu">Megan's YouTube channel; you can see Nelson in 2 of her recent videos: in "<a href="https://www.youtube.com/watch?v=HrGscD-nyMc&t=270s">Friends try my moonboard</a>" wearing orange shorts and a blue tank top, and in "<a href="https://www.youtube.com/watch?v=Q2nP8j-FhSM">We try the FOREARM CHALLENGE</a>".

-## Interlude: reading plots
+### Interlude: reading plots

-If you see a bar chart, I'm counting climbers per value of V grade or number of years, or binned values (aka how many in each interval) as in the ape index chart where we count in 1cm .
+If you see a bar chart, I'm counting climbers per value (eg. the V grade or the number of years), or binned values (how many in each interval) as in the ape index chart where we group climbers in ~2cm increments (eg. just over 175 climbers have an ape index between 0 to +2cm).

-If you see a scatter plot (lots of dots), each point is one climber from the dataset with coordinates of eg. height (on the vertical axis) versus V grade (on the horizontal axis).
-I'll always superpose a line that shows the average (height) over climbers (at each V grade).
+If you see a scatter plot (lots of circles), each point is one climber from the dataset with coordinates of eg. height (on the vertical axis) versus V grade (on the horizontal axis).
+I'll always superpose a line that shows the average (height) over climbers (that climb at each V grade).

 Pink is for female climbers; blue for male; purple is for all climbers.

-## About the Climbers in the Dataset

-The climbers surveyed include 80 women and 514 men.
-The women are on average lighter (58kg / 72kg), shorter (165cm /  179cm), have a shorter ape index by more than 1cm, have been climbing 4 months less, climb 15min less per week, train 20min less per week, are weaker in all measures except they can hold an L-sit longer (45s / 35s); they climb 1-2 V grades lower but their hardest grade is closer to the grade they can send 90-100% of the time.
-Higher V grade climbers are more likely to climb outside (nearly everyone in this dataset climbs inside).

 <script type="text/javascript">